gardehal/python-todo/README.md

 ## My Thoughts

-I wanted a way to manage some tasks I had to do (henceforth "TODOs") that sometime repeated daily and the mental list got out of hand.
+I wanted a way to manage some tasks I had to do that sometime repeated daily and the mental list got out of hand.
 I needed a way to write them down and keep them handy without having to plaster my wall with post-it notes, which is why I thought about making this program.
 I am aware that there are programs like this out there, as with some of the other projects I have done, but I need some specific functions to help me manage my lists.

 This is not the first time I've made a TODO list, but the previous one is dated and it would be more work and less beneficial rewriting  the old code (PHP).
 I was unsure what language to choose for this project, but I'm going with Python as I enjoy writing  it and have no need for a online version just yet.
 I did consider learning Ember or Vue or something similar to cultivate my frontend skills, and might redo this project with that in the future.

 ## Conclusion

 - Better commenting in method
 - can be better at catching errors